-When it comes to the actual works which are protected under the Danish Copyright Act, chapter 1 and onwards, copyright entails that the author gets some “economic rights” (section 2 of the Danish Copyright Act) as well as some “moral rights” (section 3).
+In relation to actual works protected under chapter 1 and onwards of the Danish Copyright Act, copyright entails that the author obtains certain “economic rights” (section 2 of the Danish Copyright Act) as well as some “moral rights” (section 3).

 - Display copies to the general public.
 Display means that you place a copy of the work somewhere for the general public to see.
-For example, if you put a poster on a billboard or place an open book in a bookstore window, you are displaying it.
+If, for example, you put a poster on a billboard or place an open book in a bookstore window, you are displaying it.

 - Perform the work in public.
-Among other things, playing music and films to an audience, playing recordings of music and movies, reciting literary works, etc constitute performance.
+Playing music or films to an audience, playing recordings of music and movies, reciting literary works, etc., constitute performance.
 Performance also includes broadcasting works or posting them on the Internet.
 Usually, uploading work to the Internet does not just entail performance, but also copying, because you store the work on an Internet server.

-On the one hand, the moral rights (section 3 of the Danish Copyright Act) imply a paternity right (section 3(1)) and, on the other hand, a right of integrity (section 3(2)).
-Right of paternity means that you, unless the author waivers or ‘good practice’ dictates otherwise, are obliged to identify the author when you are legally entitled to make copies of the work or use it in public.
-The right of integrity means that you, even in cases where you are allowed to make use of a work, are not allowed to change it or use it in a way or in a context that infringes the author’s literary or artistic reputation or uniqueness.
+Moral rights (section 3 of the Danish Copyright Act) imply partly a right of paternity (section 3(1)) and partly a right of integrity (section 3(2)).
+Right of paternity means that unless the author waives the right, or ‘good practice’ dictates otherwise, you are obliged to identify the author when you are legally entitled to make copies of the work or use it in public.
+Right of integrity means that even in cases where you are allowed to make use of a work, you are not allowed to change it or use it in a way or in a context that infringes the author’s literary or artistic reputation or uniqueness.

 The implications of neighbouring rights are outlined in the various sections of chapter 5 of the Danish Copyright Act.

-The author can set up conditions for granting permission, including demanding money in exchange.
+The author can impose various conditions for granting permission, including demanding payment in exchange.

 You can read more about the implications of copyright in Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapters 5 and 10.

-Copyright protects only works, not their underlying ideas, theories, isms, etc. So if you are writing a literary work, you will as a rule not have the sole and exclusive right to use the abstract ideas etc. contained in it.
-However, it can sometimes be a scientific-ethical problem to take over the ideas of a work, cf. the article on plagiarism.
+Copyright protects only actual works – not their underlying ideas, theories, ‘isms’, etc. So if you are writing a literary work, you will not as a rule have the sole and exclusive right to use the abstract ideas, etc., contained in it.
+However, it can sometimes be problematic from a scientific-ethical point of view to copy the ideas of a work, cf. the article on plagiarism.

 Is research protected by copyright?

-Research often results in something that can be protected by copyright.
+Research often results in the production of something that can be protected by copyright.

 Researchers’ texts can be protected as literary works.
-This applies to articles, dissertations, including PhD theses and dissertations, textbooks, contributions to books, working papers, oral presentations and lectures at conferences etc., the PowerPoint slides that accompany the oral lectures etc.
+This applies to articles, PhD theses and dissertations, textbooks, contributions to books, working papers, oral presentations and lectures at conferences etc., as well as the PowerPoint slides that accompany oral lectures, etc.

-You can also protect the images, the researchers are making, such as graphs, figures, diagrams, drawings, posters, photographs, etc.
+Images that the researchers create , such as graphs, figures, diagrams, drawings, posters, photographs, etc., may also be protected.

-You can also protect sound recordings and films, for example of interviewees etc. If the recordings are original and an expression of free, creative choices by the author, the recordings will be protected as original works under chapter 1 of the Danish Copyright Act.
-Even if they are not, they will also be subject to neighbouring rights protection under chapter 5 of the Danish Copyright Act, more specifically sections 66 and 67.
-Sound recordings and films that are an expression of originality are subject to copyright as well as neighbouring rights protection.
-Sound recordings and films that do not reflect originality have neighbouring rights protection only.
+Audio and video recordings, for example of interviewees, etc., may also be protected.
+If the recordings are original and an expression of free, creative choices by the author, the recordings will be protected as original works under chapter 1 of the Danish Copyright Act.
+Even if this is not the case, they will be subject to neighbouring rights protection under chapter 5 of the Danish Copyright Act, more specifically sections 66 and 67.
+Audio and video recordings that are an expression of originality are subject to copyright as well as neighbouring rights protection.
+Audio and video recordings that do not reflect originality are covered by neighbouring rights protection only.

 Researchers’ computer programs, including source and object code, are also copyright protected.
 You can read more about the protection of computer programs, including the definition of a computer program in terms of copyright, in Morten Rosenmeier’s guide to copyright, Ophavsret for begyndere – en bog til ikke jurister, chapter 3.E.5.

-Finally, there is also copyright for compilations, including compilations of work, electronic databases, etc. A compilation is characterised by the systematic compilation of various individual elements.
+Finally, copyright can also apply to compilations, including anthologies, electronic databases, etc. A compilation is characterised by the systematic compilation of various individual elements.

-If a compilation compiles elements in an original way that reflects personal, creative choices made by the author, the compilation may be protected by copyright just as original work according to chapter 1 of the Danish Copyright Act.
+If a compilation compiles elements in an original way that reflects personal, creative choices made by the author, the compilation may be protected by copyright in the same way as an original work under chapter 1 of the Danish Copyright Act.